 Yellow Kitchen has a schizophrenic charm in its brevity and disjointedness, whereas the self-titled collab with keyboardist Ben Boye and drummer Jim White goes for a consistently nocturnal fusion of jazz and slowcore.
 This sound is a bit more in the Koz's wheelhouse, but the project stands out in his catalog for the trio's exceptional chemistry as improvisers, culminating in the epic "Topo Gigio."
 I'm also taken by Mark's terse writing in the CD insert detailing the events that inspired the album; it closes with "I sang about my days, my nights and my dreams."
 The man's blurring the line between prose and poetry, and as TMI as it sometimes gets, I think it's beautiful.
 As long as he remains ambitious with his instrumental and compositional palettes, I look forward to hearing where this uncharted songwriting direction takes him.

 I’ve been down on Brockhampton since the release of their first two albums this past summer.
-Part of that’s to do with me being a big fan of Odd Future, who I think represent the greatest watershed moment in millennial hip hop.
-They paved the way for a similarly boisterous collective (or boy band) like Brockhampton to let their freak flag fly.
+Part of that’s to do with me being partial to Odd Future, who paved the way for a similarly boisterous collective (or boy band) like Brockhampton to let their freak flag fly.
 Saturation had some incredible bangers – hard to top those first three tracks – and some of the low-key spots like closer “WASTE” were nice, too.
 Still, I couldn’t help but feel as if I’d been excited about this all before, and that was even more the case for Saturation II.
-I’ll give kudos for “JUNKY” and "GAMBA," though, because after all I’m here to be nice to Brockhampton.
+I’ll give kudos for the ridiculously catchy “QUEER,” and "GAMBA," though, because after all I’m here to be nice to Brockhampton.
 That brings us to Saturation III, which is fantastic from start to finish.
 There’s not exactly a night and day difference between it and the previous two discs, but just enough has been tweaked for it to feel that way to me.
 Namely the presence of more beat switch-ups, as the group seems to be getting more ambitious with their song structures.
 Sure, the Odd Future worship is still here (especially in “STAINS,” which is actually a highlight for me), but I can appreciate that Brockhampton’s subversion of rap music is more nuanced than OF’s and that the groups reach very different conclusions.
 Kevin Abstract and company aren’t nearly as interested in taking the piss out of the genre, and yeah, the difference in technical ability is undeniable.
-At any rate, I’m past the Brockhampton skepticism and am ready to make the utterly bold claim that Saturation III is the best ever boy band album, full stop.
 Listening to "BOOGIE" and "HOTTIE," I'm convinced BH has found a way to convert candy and crack into song form.
 Your move, 1D.

 Earlier this year, Jute Gyte (Adam Kalmbach) completed an epic triptych with Oviri, which like its predecessors Ship of Theseus and Perdurance (one of my 2016 faves), proffers a microtonal, polytempic, and electronically-tinged breed of black metal that is guaranteed to give those uninitiated in the worlds of extreme music and atonal composition a severe migraine.
 One could also be forgiven for looking at the track titles, the lyrics, and the Bandcamp write-ups and thinking they'd need dual degrees in ancient Greek philosophy and existentialism to vibe to this music.
 But I think it's precisely Adam's deviation from musical convention, his unrelenting limits-pushing, that makes his work so metal.
 The chord progressions on Oviri are as twisted as ever, though there are more spots here that might be considered melodic than there were on Perdurance.
 The dense compositions still evoke the totalism of Glenn Branca, and come to think of it, there's even common ground with some of Captain Beefheart's most abrasive work.
 The liner notes suggest that the dissonance and simultaneous tempi aren't guided by (intentional) ineptitude in Adam's case, but nevertheless, the music in this trilogy of albums subverted my musical expectations in the same way I imagine Trout Mask Replica did for its contemporary audience.
 However, it's just as important to consider Adam's work as an extension of the black metal tradition – a much needed step toward (post-)modernity.
 Sure, the pagan mumbo jumbo has been eschewed in favor of enlightened mumbo jumbo, but I find Oviri to be every bit as emotionally potent and frightening as an album like Filosofem.
 Which isn't to say it's better – I actually think Adam owes a debt to Varg's work on that album, especially given Oviri's extended ambient passages.
 It's just exciting to hear the genre pushing the envelope to this extent again.
 I only hope Adam is able to continue doing this now that it seems this phase is finished.